 While there is an urgent need to improve rail to make public transport efficient and attractive, there is also a need to improve rail for freight movements.
 To achieve the State Government's target of increasing container movements to and from Port Botany by 40 per cent, the capacity of the existing Port Botany freight line must be increased.
 Three new intermodal terminals would also be required at Enfield, Moorebank and Eastern Creek.
 At this stage only the Enfield project has approval.
-All intermodal terminals are critical to our transport future and must be considered.
+All intermodal terminals are critical to our transport future and must be considered in any long-term plan for Sydney.